LSEG-API-Samples/Article.EMA.ETA.Docker/README.md

 ![Run Provider and Consumer on the same Docker host](usecase1.png)

-To run these examples, you need to specify the example name to override the default one as an argument of the **docker run** command.
+To run these examples, the example name must be specified as an argument of the **docker run** command in order to override the default shell command.

 The following command launches a Docker container with the elektron-sdk image and runs the provider example in the container.
-The example's arguments can be defined after the application's name.
+The example's arguments can also be defined after the application's name.

 ```
 $ sudo docker run --name provider -t elektron-sdk ./provider -p 14002 -s DIRET_FEED -runtime 300